-- a.
-The services of a commercial firm (Parker X-Ray or approved equal) will be contracted to assure that all the drains from the processor are regularly cleaned.
-This contract will be held by the department and will include as a minimum: - b.
-Cleaning the drain that is located after the developer on a monthly basis (or more often if needed). - c.
-Cleaning process should include: application of granular "fotex" powder for 15 to 20 minutes and then flushing with water through the drain to dissolve the developer hardening clogs in the drain trap. - d.
-A method of documentation for the monthly services contracted is required.
+- D. Equipment Connections - 1.
+All flexible hoses used to connect utilities to the film processor are made of a non-burstable reinforced material. - 2.
+A stainless steel or aluminum drain pan shall be installed under the processor.
+The drain from this pan should be piped into the floor drain. - E. Drain Service - 1.
+The services of a commercial firm (Parker X-Ray or approved equal) shall be contracted to assure that all the drains from the processor are regularly cleaned.
+This contract is held by the department and includes as a minimum: - a) Cleaning the drain that is located after the developer monthly, or more often if needed. - b) Cleaning process includes the application of granular "fotex" powder for 15 to 20 minutes, and then flushing with water through the drain to dissolve any developer hardening and clogging the drain trap. - c) A method of documentation for the monthly services contracted.